 When we are speaking face to face, we can use body language, lip reading and gestures to help us understand but on the phone we only have the words.
 The person on the other end also can’t see if you are struggling to understand so they may speak quickly or move onto the next topic before you are ready.

-So it is a great idea to practise speaking on the phone but how can find someone to practise with?
+So it is a great idea to practise speaking English on the phone but how can you find someone to practise with?
 Here are a few tips I give my students.

 - Reserve a table at a restaurant – Phone to check their smoking policy and if they have any vegan options.

 - Research attractions with Tourist Information – Call Tourist Information in Edinburgh and ask them about their recommendations for things to do there.